SwissDataScienceCenter/renku-ui/README.md

 Here are the folders in `/client/src` where to place new components:

 - `features`: create/use sub-folders to contain files identifying single features.
   These sometimes correspond to Renku abstractions, like "Projects", "Datasets", "Sessions", or to cross-entity features such as "Search" and "Dashboard".
-All RTK queries should be triggered by components in this folder.
-Most of the actions to save data in the Redux store slices should be defined here as well.
+  Wherever relevant, please add `*Api.ts` files containg the RTK queries and `*Slice.ts` files for slices.
 - `components`: add here components that can be reused in different contexts.
 If something is clearly a shared component (E.G. `RenkuAlert`), put it here.
 If it's not obvious, and currently used by just one component, you can leave it in the `feature` folder (follow the principle: do not over-engineer it too early).
   Mind that we also store most of the temporary values in the Redux store, so you can define actions here if necessary.
 - `utils`: put here anything generic that doesn't fall into the previous categories (E.G. constants, helper functions, wrappers).

 Picking the perfect place isn't always straightforward and our current folder structure still has many outdated components that don't follow the convention.
 We plan to move them when already touching the code for other changes.

-#### **Use CSS modules**
+#### **Use CSS modules for local styles**

 We use [CSS modules](https://github.com/css-modules/css-modules) to apply CSS styles locally and avoid leaking styles to the whole web application.